burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 C++11 introduces relaxed POD type definition - standard layout types.
 To have a standard layout, the following rules should be satisfied for your type:

-* No virtual functions
+* No virtual functions in your class/struct
-* No virtual base
+* No virtual base class/struct
 * Zero or more base classes of standard-layout class types
 * No two base classes of the same type
 * All data members should have the same access control